wp-plugins/imagetext/readme.txt

 == Description ==

 With this plugin text can be pasted as a picture in an article or page.
 This is useful for text with personal data in order to protect against automated crawler.
 Each image can be individually configured.
-The representation of the font can be one of the standard fonts or any TTF files.
+Also the plugin can create latex formular and QR codes.
+The plugin uses the Google Chart API and the text content is protected, so it can't be found within the HTML code.
+The plugin has got also a widget for the theme, that can create an qr code with the permalink of the blog.

 == Installation ==

 1. Upload the folder to the "/wp-content/plugins/" directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use in your content the tag [imgtxt] your image content [/imgtxt] to create images (other options see at the plugin admin panel).
-    Optional: Set the directory permissions of the directory "fonts" inside "/ wp-content/plugins/imagetext" to 777 to allow the file upload from TTF files or upload some of the TTF data itself to this directory (please note the copyright of the font files)

 == Changelog ==

+= 0.3 =

+* fully rewritten
+* uses Google Chart API
+* create text, latex and QR codes

 = 0.2 =